Tooth Extractions – Denton, TX

 Different Types of Tooth Extractions

-Many patients aren’t sure why they need wisdom teeth extractions, especially if they aren’t experiencing pain.
-However, our goal is not only to treat dental problems, but also prevent them!
+Many patients aren’t sure why they need wisdom tooth extractions, especially if they aren’t experiencing pain.
+However, our goal is not only to treat dental problems but also to prevent them!
 Wisdom teeth have a good chance of causing serious problems down the road such as infections, sinus problems, cysts, and crowding issues.
 Removing these teeth is a proactive way to keep your smile healthy.

 Multiple Tooth Extractions